deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Was that…?"

 "Tactical nuclear…fusion warhead."
-Warhorse spoke.
+WARHORSE spoke.
 He was labouring worse than Legsy, but then again he was carrying at least twice as much weight, and it certainly didn't seem to be slowing him down.
 If not for his heavier breathing and the sheen of moisture beading on his face,